eclipse-langium/langium-website/content/docs/grammar-language.md

 [QUESTION] I failed to reference an instance with using something else than ID.
 Reading the Xtext doc and the langium-grammar it seems like it is possible but I couldn't figure out how...
 #### Unordered Groups
-[NOTE] Unordered group are currently unsupported but seems like it's being worked on.
-Let's consider the following as something that could be added when the feature is available.
+[NOTE] Unordered group are currently not supported but seems like it's being worked on.
+I think this is still valuable info that could be added to the documentation at a later stage if needed.

 By default, a parser rule has to be implemented in the exact order it is declared.
 ```